| Russian

 these issues at our next meeting.
 We intend to adopt an open, merit-based and

 transparent process for the selection of IMF management at our next meeting.
+Fund Surveillance and Mandate 6.
+Important strides have been made to enhance Fund surveillance,

 including the launch of the IMF-FSB Early Warning Exercise, and ongoing efforts